CDCgov/prime-reportstream/prime-router/docs/proposals/0005-api-hardening.md

 - MAX_BYTES - a reasonable limit on the overall size of the payload.
 (Azure limit is 100Meg.)   **Suggest: 40Meg. (allows 4k per row)**
 - MAX_ITEMS - a limit on the number of Items (in a CSV, this is a limit on the number of rows + 1).  **Suggest: 10,000 Items (10,001 rows)**
 - **Phase 2 work?**: (MAX_COLUMNS - for CSVs only, a limit on the number of columns input. **Suggest: 1000 columns**)
 - MAX_ITEM_SIZE - byte limit on the size of one item.
-This will be most useful in the future, when we read in hl7 - we'll want a way to reject inputs without having to get bogged down in detailed item parsing.   **Suggest:  200K, to match Redox max**
+This is most useful for reading in hl7 - we'll want a way to reject inputs without having to get bogged down in detailed item parsing.   **Suggest:  200K, to match Redox max**
 - MAX_ERRORS - Validation will fail immediately if the total number of Errors passes this threshold.  **Suggest: 100 errors**
 - Note:  no limit on warnings, since warnings by definition should not cause failures.

 These limits will be set globally, hardcoded, for now.
 Could be set per schema in the future, with careful consideration of how that gets locked down.

+The limits will apply to both CSV and HL7, when appropriate.

 ### Proposed Order to Apply new "max" Validation Rules

+The goal is to minimize memory and cpu impact by failing as early as possible.

 1. MAX_BYTES test.
 First check Content-Length header, then check actual bytes.
 Return immediately on failure. (*?
 Can this be checked by firewall as well?*)
 2. MAX_ITEMS and MAX_ITEM_SIZE tests, for CSVs, can be done prior to reading into Tablesaw format.
 Return on failure.